jarcane/handhRL/releases/README.md

-This folder is for storing current official binary releases.
+This folder is for storing current and past official binary releases.